n8n-io/n8n-docs/docs/courses/level-one/chapter-1-miniworkflow.md

-# Mini-workflow
+# Building a mini-workflow

-Now it’s time to apply what you learned by building your first workflow!
+> In this lesson, you will apply what you learned in the previous lesson by building your first workflow, consisting of the *Start node* and a Regular node.

 A simple, yet useful automation is getting articles from Hacker News, so that you’re up to date with the tech world.
 More specifically, let’s say you want to get the latest 10 articles related to automation.